Talking points

 Here are some simple facts to bring to the conversation when it inevitably takes a turn towards October 7th.

 • Prior to October 7th 2023, Gaza had endured an Israeli imposed 18 year blockade of the Strip, which limited food supplies, travel, fishing areas, and the entry of goods (down to things such as wedding dresses, kayaks and even toys).
 The prospects of those in Gaza were extremely limited.
-While Gaza has amongst the highest literacy rate in the world and an over abundance of people with higher education, jobs opportunities within the Gaza Strip are exceedingly limited.
-In 2023, Gaza had an over 70% unemployment rate.
+While Gaza has amongst the highest literacy rate in the world and an over abundance of people with higher education, jobs opportunities within the Gaza Strip were exceedingly limited.
+In 2022, Gaza had an over 45% unemployment rate.
 Yes, in 2005 Israel officially “withdrew” from the Gaza Strip, but they maintained complete control of all entry and exit points and Gazans are under constant surveillance.